ThomPoppins/MERN-Enterprise-Search/README.md

      ```javascript
      // frontend/config.js
      export const BACKEND_URL = 'http://localhost:5555';
-     // Disable company validation by KVK API (If you want to test this, mail me at thompoppins@gmail.com for instructions how to set this up.)
+     // Disable company validation by KVK API (If you want to test the KVK company validation, mail me at thompoppins@gmail.com for instructions how to set this up.)
      export const TEST_KVK_API = false;
      ```